 St Ann’s Square: Half Moon Street

-- Waste should be put out just before 10am waste collection or after 5pm waste collection
+- Waste should be put out just before a 10am waste collection, or after a 5pm waste collection

 - Businesses should take back in any waste that has not been collected by 11am.